 |

-I help generalists across tech and consulting get clarity, land $150K+ dream roles, and build energizing careers they can't wait to wake up for.
-Whether you're feeling stuck and unfulfilled at work or passed over in the job market, I can help.
+I help ambitious generalists get clarity, land dream roles, and build energizing careers they can't wait to wake up for.
+Whether you're feeling stuck and unfulfilled at work or passed over for your unique value, I can help.
 We'll upgrade your mindset, personal brand, and strategy to Stand Out from the noise.
-Join my newsletter for weekly tips to build your career by design and navigate the transition with confidence.
+Join my newsletter for weekly tips to build your career by design and navigate big transitions with confidence.
 You're in, right?!